 Day 9 - Road trip - upcountry to Siem Reap

 Overland through Cambodia’s scenic countryside to the town of Siem Reap – our base for the next few days while we explore the nearby Angkor Temples.
-Stops on the way include the famous ‘spider village’ of Skuon, (tasting not compulsory), a rarely visited but well preserved 10th-century temple and lunch by a scenic lake.
-A dusk visit to the atmospheric ruins of Banteay Kdei Temple completes our day.
+Stops on the way include the famous ‘spider village’ of Skuon, a rarely visited 10th-century temple and lunch by a scenic lake.
+A sunset visit to the atmospheric ruins of Prei Rup Temple completes our day.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B, L, D,

 Day 10 - Siem Reap - dawn at Angkor Wat